learn-co-students/module-one-final-project-guidelines-yale-web-yss-052719/README.md

 5. run run.rb in terminal "ruby ./bin/run.rb"
 6. Enjoy

-## Contributors Guide
-Not applicable.
+### Gems
+1.

 ## Licensing
-  Park'R can be used by the conditions by **Resource:** [MIT License](https://opensource.org/licenses/MIT)
+  Park'R can be used by the conditions by the MIT License.
+  **Resource:** [MIT License](https://opensource.org/licenses/MIT)